MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 The client request properties have many uses.
 * Makes debugging easier.
 For example, the properties may provide correlation strings that are used to track client/service interactions.
 * Affects what limits and policies get applied to the request.
 * [query parameters](../../query/queryparametersstatement.md) let client applications parameterize Kusto queries based on user input.
-FOr more information, see [list of supported properties](#list-of-clientrequestproperties).
+For more information, see [list of supported properties](#list-of-clientrequestproperties).

 The `Kusto.Data.Common.ClientRequestProperties` class holds three kinds of data.